Differential evolution outside the box: Discussion of results

 \subsubsection{Comparison across mutation variants}

 Fig.~\ref{fig:mutation_comparison} shows typical differences in EDPOIS for configurations identical in everything but their mutation operator.
-It is clear that a change in mutation operator leads to very minor differences in POIS when all other parameters are kept unchanged.
+It is clear that a change in mutation operator leads to very \textit{minor differences} in POIS when all other parameters are kept unchanged.
 More specifically, such change does not influence the general trend in POIS but rather changes the standard deviation of EDPOIS; much stronger differences are observed for the maximum value of $C_r$.
-Such behaviour is replicated across all configurations also when crossover is factored in. \textit{Thus, the choice of mutation can be excluded from the factors describing the variability among EDPOIS.}
+Such behaviour is replicated across all configurations also when crossover is factored in.

+\textit{Thus, the choice of mutation can be excluded from the factors describing the variability among EDPOIS.}